7 Tips for Getting Back to Your Yoga Practice After an Injury

 Take It Slow

 Getting back to your yoga practice after an injury is a process, so take it slow.
-If you have ever taken a break in your yoga routine, you know that you won’t be as flexible, as strong, or as balanced.
-And, expect to be a little sore from the lack of stretching.
+If you have ever taken a break in your yoga routine, you know that you won’t be as flexible.
+You also won’t be as strong, or as balanced.
+And, you can expect to be a little sore from the lack of stretching.

-In order to successfully resume your yoga routine, be mindful and be gentle with yourself.
-In other words, enjoy the journey.
+So, to successfully resume yoga practice, be mindful and be gentle with yourself.
+And, remember to enjoy the journey.
 And then, ease back into your yoga practice with gratitude and grace.
 Namaste.

 Disclosure: Melissa Damiani is a participant in the ShareASale Affiliate Program an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to select merchants, and the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking amazon.com.
 Although I only promote products that I love, use, and have confidence in, always do your own research before purchasing any product or service.
 Read my disclaimer here.